-VisualOne smartens up home security cameras with object and action recognition – TechCrunch
+Visual One smartens up home security cameras with object and action recognition – TechCrunch

 - Cat scratching the furniture

-If one of those doesn’t make you think “actually… that would be really good to know” then perhaps a basic security camera is enough for your purposes after all.
+If one of those doesn’t make you think “actually… that would be really good to know,” then perhaps a basic security camera is enough for your purposes after all.
 Not everyone has a knife-curious toddler.
 But those of you who do are probably scrolling furiously past this paragraph looking for where to buy one of these things.